rdiaz02/OncoSimul/README.md

 # Installation

+The frequency-dependent fitness functionality became available in BioConductor starting with version 3.13 and is now available in both the stable and devel versions.
 To use the most recent code in BioConductor, install the devel version.

 ```r
 if (!require("BiocManager"))